top of page

 Join as a member, attend events, or volunteer.
 Check out our Membership page for more info.

-We understand the frustration many Albertans feel—and we share the goal of securing Alberta’s autonomy.
+We understand the frustration many Albertans feel—and we share the goal of securing Alberta’s sovereignty.
 We feel that the next next logical step is for Alberta to establish our own Consitution.
-We must expand our revenue agency, establish an Alberta Police force and create an Alberta Pension plan before rushing into a declaration of independence without a solid legal and institutional foundation would be reckless and counterproductive.
+We must expand our revenue agency, establish an Alberta Police force, create an Alberta Pension plan and assert control over immigration to Alberta.

 In Depth Q & A

 Q: How will the Alberta 1st Party ensure these proposals are legal?
-A: The Party is committed to following the Constitution of Canada and Alberta’s laws.
-All proposed reforms would be pursued through democratic processes and legislation passed by Alberta’s Legislature.
-We respect the rule of law and democratic governance.
+A: The Party is committed to following the rule of law.
+All proposed reforms expressed by Albertans will be pursued through democratic processes and legal means.

 Q: What happens if the federal government challenges these initiatives?
 A: We expect dialogue and negotiation.
-Alberta will pursue legal avenues where necessary, working within Canada’s legal and political framework.
-Our goal is not conflict, but a respectful renegotiation of Alberta’s place in Confederation.
+Alberta will pursue all legal means necessary.
+Our goal is not conflict, but a respectful negotiation of Alberta’s future.

-Q: How will Alberta 1 st Members of Parliament work and vote in the House of Commons?
-A: Because Alberta 1 st Party will never become a national party the well being of Alberta her constituents will be the only focus for Alberta 1 st MPs.
-Alberta 1 st Members of Parliament (MPs) will be mandated to support any federal legislation that will benefit Alberta’s desire for full autonomy and economic well being, no matter who sponsors the legislation, and they will vote against any legislation that may be detrimental to Alberta or its autonomy.
-Alberta 1 st MPs will be mandated to bring forward policies that can change the way Canada works and will work with MPs of all parties to amend the constitution to bring fairness and equity to Alberta and all other provinces.
+Q: How will Alberta 1st Members of Parliament work and vote in the House of Commons?
+A: Alberta 1 st Party representatives will always vote for whatever is in the best interests of Albertans.
+Alberta 1st Members of Parliament (MPs) will be mandated to support any federal legislation that will benefit Alberta’s desire for full autonomy and economic well being, no matter who sponsors the legislation, and they will vote against any legislation that may be detrimental to Alberta or its autonomy.
+Alberta 1st MPs will be mandated to bring forward policies that can change the way Canada works and will work with MPs of all parties to amend the constitution to bring fairness and equity to Alberta.

 Q: How does the Party ensure democratic accountability within its own organization?
 A: The Alberta 1st Party’s governance structure includes: - Regular leadership reviews and elections. - Transparent policy conventions open to members. - Direct democracy mechanisms like member-initiated referenda and recall provisions. - A strong Code of Conduct ensuring ethical leadership and respectful engagement.

 Q: How can members participate in shaping the Party’s policies?
-A: Members are the backbone of the Alberta 1st Party.
-They can: - Submit policy proposals for debate at Policy Conventions. - Vote in leadership elections and referenda. - Serve on Electoral District Association Boards and Party Committees.
+A: As a member you can: - Submit policy proposals for debate at Policy Conventions. - Vote on party policy, and referenda. - Serve on Electoral District Association Boards and Party Committees.
+Albertans have a duty to participate in the democratic process.

 Q: How does Alberta 1st Party balance bold reforms with national unity?
-A: We believe strong provinces make a strong Canada.
-By pursuing responsible reforms, we aim to strengthen Alberta’s role in Confederation, encourage decentralization, and foster collaboration with other provinces.
+A: We believe all provinces will benefit from greater provincial autonomy.
+By pursuing responsible reforms, we aim to strengthen Alberta’s role, encourage decentralization, and foster collaboration with other provinces.
 Our approach is principled, democratic, and respectful.
+We encourage other provinces to act similarly.